The 5 Best SAT Apps & How to Use Them Effectively

 So why aren't SAT apps enough?
 Here are some key reasons to be aware of.

 For one, most SAT apps don't have adequate practice questions.
 Either there are too few of them or they're not representative of the questions you'll get on the actual SAT.
-This is especially true with the major changes that are being made to the SAT as it moves to a digital delivery method.
+This is especially true with the major changes that were being made to the SAT as it moved to a digital delivery method.
 Because these changes are so new, many apps haven’t yet been updated to reflect the new test format and sections.
 As a result, you'll likely need more real SAT questions or more realistic practice questions to be able to sufficiently drill your knowledge and improve your content weaknesses.

 Secondly, apps don't always teach you helpful SAT test-taking strategies.
 Most SAT apps don't cover test-taking strategies in detail, such as how to read the SAT Reading and Writing passages.